conda/governance/CODE_OF_CONDUCT.md

 Anyone from the community who is interested and able to do CoC Committee work is eligible to be nominated for the committee.

+### Shared Funding

 Unlike the Steering Council, we are not limiting the number of Committee members who share a common source of funding.
 However, if a report involves someone who shares funding with CoC Committee members, then the remainder of the committee may vote to exclude some or all Committee members with that same funding, even if that excludes a majority of the CoC Committee.
 This should be done only if the separately funded Committee members feel that the common funding is interfering with decision making.

 Note: This requires tracking the funding sources of CoC Committee members.
 The CoC Committee will use the same tracking policies and methods as the Steering Council does.

+### Overlap with Steering Council Membership

+Committee members can also be on the conda Organization Steering Council.
+However, Steering Council members have to make up less than 50% of the Code of Conduct Committee.

 ## Ombudsperson

 The Code of Conduct Committee has an external ombudsperson to provide independent and impartial oversight of the committee.
-The ombudsperson is only involved in the committee in situations where the committee itself is particularly conflicted, or where the involved persons believe the committee is compromised in the current situation.
+The ombudsperson is only involved in situations where the committee itself is particularly conflicted, or where the involved persons believe the committee is compromised in the current situation.
 The ombudsperson will always be someone external to the conda community.

 Our external ombudsperson is TO BE NAMED of the TO BE NAMED PROJECT's Code of Conduct Committee.
 Please contact TO BE NAMED \<EMAIL ADDRESS\> if you believe that the committee is not doing what it should, or that it is biased in your situation.
 The Ombudsperson will work with you and the committee to resolve the situation.

+# Updating this Code of Conduct

+The conda Organizations Code of Conduct can be updated by a majority vote (greater than 50%) of the CoC Committee.

 # License